 - Julian is where you need to be if you’re looking for cooler weather reminiscent of a Hollywood-staged holiday.
 Enjoy warm cider, carolers, and a wonderfully decorated downtown.

 - Whale watching in SoCal is best done in the winter season, while the gray whales are migrating. in the winter is when you’re sure to see some gray whales.
 Book a tour for your family in San Diego or Orange County so you don’t miss seeing these beautiful animals travel through the waters off Southern California.

 - Seaport Village is a seaside shopping plaza in downtown San Diego.
 It’s a walkable Christmas village of decorations and music that is sure to put you in the SoCal holiday spirit.
 There is a fee to park, but it is lower with validation of a purchase over $10 at the local shops.
-Be sure to check out Mistletoe, the year-round Christmas store, and take a ride on the historic carousel in the village.
+Be sure to check out Cool Light, the year-round Christmas store, and take a ride on the historic carousel in the village.

 - The Mission Inn in Riverside hosts a Festival of Lights from the day after Thanksgiving through the Christmas season.
 Twinkling snowflakes in the palm trees are quintessentially Southern Californian.
 It is free to enjoy the light displays, and there are paid events, like breakfast with Santa and holiday dinners.

 You might never get a winter wonderland in SoCal, but you’ll be too busy having fun to miss all that snow shoveling.